giganttheo/giganttheo.github.io/_posts/2022-03-04-romanian_asr.md

 The Wav2Vec2 model, as the name suggests, gets audio waveform as an input and outputs some vectors, or latent representations.

-We will get from those latent representations to a text format via a "Language Model Head", *eg* a classification head that, for every time-step of the audio processor outputs a probability of it being that or that letter.
+We will get from those latent representations to a text format via a "Language Model Head", *eg* a classification head that, for every time-step of the audio processor outputs a probability of it being this or that letter.

 ![image](https://i.ibb.co/Zzdfv21/lm-head.png)